 - Second Chance

-Students should have topic ideas and some resources in hand no later than the first week of the Fall semester.
-(Classes begin Monday, August 31.)
+Students should have topic ideas and some resources in hand no later than the first week of the fall semester.
+(Classes begin Thursday, August 25.)
 We encourage students to begin thinking about possible topics in the spring of their junior year.

 The proposal must include: